imba/imba.io/content/guides/full_stack_deployment.md

 # Full Stack Deployment

-Imba runs on the server and the client.
-This guide is for full-stack deployment - both on the server and on the client.
-If all you need is a static site, see the [static deployment guide](static_deployment).

 On the server, the recommended way is to use [Express](https://expressjs.com/), but anything in the JavaScript ecosystem is available to you.

 There's a whole world of advice about how to structure Express applications, how to run Node.js in production, and keeping a website stable.
 From our experience of using Imba in production at [Scrimba](https://scrimba.com), we recommend using [PM2](https://github.com/Unitech/pm2).